 **Former Oakland A’s pitcher Mark Mulder recently received a sponsor’s exemption into the Safeway Open, a PGA Tour event at the Silverado Resort and Spa from Oct.
 3-7.
 Here is the story we ran on Mulder right before the American Century Championship.

-Following are excerpts from his call!
+Following are excerpts from a conference call with Mulder

 QUESTION: Mr. Mulder, now that you’re going for your fourth in a row, I wonder if you’re feeling any pressure from your family?
 Are you also playing in Flagstaff to get used to the altitude?